 Two types of profit margin are most useful for business owners: Net profit margin, and gross profit margin.
 We’ll cover net margin first.

 Say you’re running a coffee shop.
 You want to know what percentage of sales are left over after you’ve paid for all your expenses.
 These expenses include your direct costs (cost of goods sold), such as coffee beans and cups, as well as indirect costs such as your rent or taxes paid.

-In order to calculate your profit margin, you’ll need your business’ net income, or net profit (this is the dollar amount left over after you’ve deducted expenses from gross income) and your total sales, or revenue:
+In order to calculate your net profit margin, you’ll need your business’ net income, or net profit (this is the dollar amount left over after you’ve deducted expenses from gross income) and your total revenue, or total sales: